Olympus E-M10 III versus Sony A6500

 Both the E-M10 III and the A6500 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The A6500 replaced the earlier Sony A6300, while the E-M10 III followed on from the Olympus E-M10 II.

 So what conclusions can be drawn?
 Is the Olympus E-M10 III better than the Sony A6500 or vice versa?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.